 I am currently offering online sessions via Skype, Zoom, Google Meet or any suitable platform, by appointment only.
 To make an enquiry please visit the contact page.
 The initial consultation (30 min) session is free of charge.
 It is important that you feel comfortable with your chosen therapist.

 My aim is to make counselling as affordable as possible.
-My standard consultation fee is $90* (inc. GST).
+Consultation fees start at $90* (inc. GST) for individual counselling.
 Please enquire about a concession rate if you are receiving Centrelink benefits and have a health card.
 A standard session lasts 50 mins to 1 hr.

 Some private health funds provide rebates for counselling and psychotherapy, please check with your health fund to see if you are covered.
 If you are with a private health fund, please let me know.
 I am registered as a provider with the following private health funds: Medibank, AHM and BUPA.
 If you have NDIS funding you may be able to use some of your package towards counselling.